lawrennd/old_talks/_health/includes/why-africa.md

 \includepersonpicture{mike}{1cm}-->

+\newslide{\subsection{Africa}}

 \newslide{Why Africa?}

-* Short circuit the process.
+\slides{* Short circuit the process.
     * For UK---infrastructure paralysis.
     * For Africa---potential for distributed architectures.
     * User-centric models of data management.
-* Store personal data on mobile phone within control of individual.
+* Store personal data on mobile phone within control of individual.}

+\notes{When we turn to the developing world, we see many of these issues amplified.
+The relative lack of an existing health infrastructure leads to great opportunities to bring individual benefits for health.
+But the pitfalls, in terms of the vulnerability of the population to manipulation, are also greater.}

 \include{_data-science/includes/citizenme.md}